introlab/opentera/docker/prod/README.md

 You can use the GUI application OpenTeraPlus to connect and configure the server.
 [The application can be downloaded from OpenTeraPlus files release](https://github.com/introlab/openteraplus/releases).
 Alternatively, you can compile the application.
 More information are available on [OpenTeraPlus GitHub project](https://github.com/introlab/openteraplus).

-### Configuring OpenTeraPlus with your Local Server
+### Configuring OpenTeraPlus with Your Local Server

 You might want to add "opentera-docker-prod" server in the Documents/OpenTeraPlus/config/OpenTeraPlus.json for OpenTeraPlus  :